isomerpages/moe-navalbasesec/_student-development/Character & Citizenship Edu/Education and Career Guidance (ECG).md

 <tbody>
 <tr>
 <td rowspan="1" colspan="3">
-<p>World of Work: Navalites take part in a one-week job attachment stint
+<p><strong><u>World of Work</u></strong>: Navalites take part in a one-week
-in various industries to learn more about the field they are attached to and how they can develop aptitudes and attitudes necessary for the industry.</p>
+job attachment stint in various industries to learn more about the field they are attached to and how they can develop aptitudes and attitudes necessary for the industry.</p>
 </td>
 </tr>
 <tr>